hashicorp/design-system/website/docs/components/text/partials/code/how-to-use.md

 ### Alignment

-To specify a text alignment use the `@align` argument:
+To specify a text alignment, use the `@align` argument:

 ```handlebars
 <Hds::Text::Display @tag="h1" @align="right">This text is right-aligned</Hds::Text::Display>